-- 1. On the Chart page, press [MOB] to start navigating back to the point. - You will notice a MOB Mark will be on the Chart page and all navigation is referring back to this point. - 3.
-To stop navigating to the MOB point, press [GOTO], select STOP and press [ENT].
+- 1. On the Chart page, press [MOB] to start navigating back to the point. - 2.
+You will notice a MOB Mark will be on the Chart page and all navigation is referring back to this point.

 Figure 8.0 - MOB point